We are the Invisible Hand. We are the Illuminati. The Conspiracy

 - The Foundation series, from Isaac Asimov:

-- The series initially presents the titular Foundation as being one of these: a hidden organization that, through it's machinations, is attempting to steer human society through the dark ages into a new prosperous age.
+- The series initially presents the eponymous Foundation as being one of these: a hidden organization that, through it's machinations, is attempting to steer human society through the dark ages into a new prosperous age.
 Later on, the Second Foundation is somewhat presented like this.

 - And, of course, at the end of the series it's revealed that the robots from tens of thousands of years ago, who had seemingly disappeared from the galaxy, have been benevolently guiding humanity's path the entire time.